 As for styling, Porsche’s Panamera Sport Turismo concept from 2012 plus the smaller Macan SUV point the way.
 Look for the new Cayenne to adopt the Macan’s clamshell hood and wraparound tail-lights.
 The Panamera Sport Turismo concept’s C-shaped fender vent and front air intakes are also expected to feature in the design.

-Inside, expect a design similar to the one designed for the next-generation Panamera, which will be revealed later this year.
+Inside, expect a design similar to interior of the new Panamera.
 There will be less physical buttons thanks to an improved touchscreen interface.
-There will also be some improved infotainment and connectivity options, plus more electronic driver aids complete with semi-autonomous features.
+There will also be improved infotainment and connectivity options, plus more electronic driver aids complete with semi-autonomous features.